2i2c-org/2i2c-org.github.io/content/blog/2025/jetstream2-persistent-hub/index.md

 ![image](./2i2c-generic-infra.png)
 (Main tools used at 2i2c to deploy and manage k8s clusters on different cloud providers)

-On cloud providers like GCP, AWS, Azure, the Kubernetes support feels like an atomic feature of the cloud provider and it's something that just *is*.
-But on Jetstream2, k8s support is not such an opaque feature anymore.
+On cloud providers like GCP, AWS, Azure, the Kubernetes support feels like an atomic feature of the cloud provider and works out of the box.
+But on Jetstream2, k8s support is not such a solid feature anymore.

 ## Jetstream2 Kubernetes support stack